zonemaster/zonemaster-backend/docs/API.md

 Returns all valid [language tags][language tag] generated from the setting in the configuration file.

-The `language tags` are generated from the configured [locale tags].
+The `language tags` are generated from the [LANGUAGE.locale] property.
-Each `locale tag` will generate two `language tags`, a short tag equal to the first two letters (usually the same as a language code) and a long tag which is equal to the full `locale tag`.
+Each `locale tag` in LANGUAGE.locale generates two `language tags`, a short tag equal to the first two letters (usually the same as a language code) and a long tag which is equal to the full `locale tag`.
 If "en_US" is the `locale tag` then "en" and "en_US" are the `language tags`.